FREQUENTLY ASKED QUESTIONS

 I think you said there is no such thing as certification, but I may have misunderstood.
 If we have a certification in aromatherapy, are we certified to practice?

-You can read more about this at our blog on certification, located here.
+You can read more about this on our blog here.

 Is the ARC exam necessary?
 I heard it was optional.

 Are we eligible for insurance?